 Story Explorers is a sponsored literacy program that the Children's Museum of New Hampshire brings to Head Start centers in Strafford and Rockingham county.
 This free programs brings storybook characters (same as Books Alive) to each center 3 times a year.
 Educators read stories alongside the characters and engage children in book related activities.
 Each child receive a family of four free pass to visit the Children's Museum of New Hampshire, information about our EBT program and a free book at the end of the program.
-The program is a spin off of Books Alive and is sponsored by Exeter Hospital and Cogswell Charitable Trust.
+The program is a spin off of Books Alive and is sponsored by Exeter Hospital, Bangor Savings and the Hesed Foundation.